SharkSnack/shiren-4/content/other/experience-points.md

 ---
 title: "Exp Table"
-metaTitle: "Exp Table - Shiren the Wanderer: Tower of Fortune Wiki"
+metaTitle: "Exp Table - Shiren the Wanderer 4: The Eye of God Wiki"
 metaDescription: "Experience Point Table for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate"
 ---